 Can you use chocolate chips for this hot chocolate?

 Sure!
 Chopped chocolate is best, but chocolate chips will work great too.
+You can use either in this Instant Pot Hot Chocolate.

 Keep in mind that chocolate chips have stabilizers in them to help keep them in chip shape, so sometimes they can separate when melted.